microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

 	The phrase "Find soccer news" is now associated with the SearchNews intent, and LUIS will understand the word “soccer” as the target of your action.
 In order for LUIS to train the model successfully, it needs a few more sample utterances.

-1. Type "Get soccer news" into the box in the "New utterances" panel and click the **right arrow**.
+1. Type "Get soccer news" into the box in the "New utterances" panel and click the **arrow**.

     ![Adding an utterance](Images/luis-search-utterance-01.png)

     _Adding an utterance_

-1. Select "SearchNews" from the intent drop-down.
+1. Select **SearchNews** from the drop-down list of intents.

     ![Selecting an intent](Images/select-searchnews.png)